SleepyMan93/escro-games/README.md

 - Attempted search function as user which works apart from when searching for a title.
 The search only worked if the complete title was entered which for the user isn't very convienient.
 Instead, I added in a search index which allows users to search for words in the game.description which should help with producing "No Results Found"

+## Manual Testing

+✔️ Navigation links: All redirect to the correct pages.

+✔️ Footer links: All redirect to the correct pages.

+✔️ Misc. links on website: All other links are working correctly.

+✔️ Try loading My Account page when not logged in: Get redirected to index.html.

+✔️ Try loading Posts page when not logged in: An error message appears asking user to log in/register.

+✔️ Try loading Add Post page when not logged in: An error message appears asking user to log in/register.

+✔️ Submit registration form with a user/email that already exists in database: An error message appears.

+✔️ Submit registration form with one of the fields not filled in: An error message appears asking user to fill in the field.

+✔️ Submit registration form with a new user/email that doesn't exist in database: Successfully sends user data to MongoDB and redirects user to their My Account page.

+✔️ Submit Log In form if no username exists in database that matches entered username: Error message appears and asks user to try again.

+✔️ Submit Log In form if username is correct but password doesn't match: Error message appears and asks user to try again.

+✔️ Submit Log In form with one of the fields not filled in: An error message appears asking user to fill in the field.

+✔️ Submit log in form with correct username and password: Starts session and takes user to their My Account page.

+✔️ Press the Sign Out button when logged in: Ends the session and sends user back to index.html.

+✔️ Try adding a post when logged in: Successfully creates a post and redirects user to their My Account page only if all the fields are filled in correctly.
+If not, an error message appears.

+✔️ Try editing a post on the My Account page: Successfully updates post and redirects user to their Account page only if all the fields are filled in correctly.
+If not, an error message appears.

+✔️ Try deleting a post while on the Edit Post form: A modal pops up asking for confirmation.
+When confirmed, it successfully removes the post from the website and redirects to the My Account page.

+✔️ Try navigating to Log In page when already logged in: Get redirected to My Account page.

+✔️ Try navigating to Register page when already logged in: Get redirected to My Account page.

+✔️ Filter posts on posts.html by country that has no posts: Get a message that no posts are available in the area with the option to go back to all posts or to add a new post.

+✔️ Filter posts on posts.html by a country that has at least one available post: The matching posts appear and all posts from other countries disappear.

+✔️ Press the delete account button on the My Account Page: Get a pop up message asking to confirm.
+When confirmed both the account and the posts made by the account get deleted from the database.

+✔️ Try logging in with the credentials from the deleted account: Get an error message.

 # Bugs / De-Bugging / Syntax Issues<a name="bugs"></a>